jxramos/pytest-fixtures/README.md

 You can also add additional decorators used to identify fixtures

-`"pytest-fixtures.additionalDecorators"` is an array of string.
+`"pytest-fixtures.additionalDecorators"` is an array of strings.

 ```json
 {